3dSquare/OmaFon/README.md

 ## Why build such a device?

 *Oma* lives around 180 km away.
 Visiting her takes the whole day, and we try to get around it once a month, but it is still too infrequent.
-Having a car that breaks down every so often does not help the case either.
 Having the ability for visual communication helps everybody sleep better, knowing she is well up, and makes virtual visits possible more often.

 A digital screen that can be used to show pictures from travels or parties is a bonus.